google/ml-compiler-opt/docs/regalloc-demo/demo.md

 cd $WORKING_DIR/ml-compiler-opt
 ```

-To start off training, we need to extract a per-object bitcode/compilation
+To start off training, we need to extract a corpus from the Chromium compile.
-flag corpus.
-This can be done with the following script:
+The procedure for this will depend upon how you built your corpus, particularly
+whether or not you used thinLTO.

+### Corpus extraction (non-thinLTO case)

+For corpus extraction in the non-thinLTO case, you can simply run the following
+command:

 ```bash
 PYTHONPATH=$PYTHONPATH:. python3 compiler_opt/tools/extract_ir.py \